 The Trust is dependent on the retail industry and may be susceptible to the risks associated with it, which could materially adversely affect its business, financial position or results of operations.
 As the landlord of retail stores, the Trust is impacted by the risks associated with the retail industry, which may be adversely affect deby economic conditions in general, changes in consumer trends and preferences and other factors over which the Trust has no control.
-As the Trust is subject to risks inherent in having substantial investments in a single industry, a decrease in the retail industry would likely have a greater adverse effect on its revenues than if the Trust owned a more diversified real estate portfolio, particularly because the ability of the Tenant and the Lease Guarantors to pay the rent under the Master Leases is based, over time, on the performance of the retail stores operated by New JCP at the Properties and New JCP's other properties.
-The retail industry is characterized by a high degree of competition among a large number of participants, and competitions such as lackluster recoveries from recessions, high unemployment levels, higher income taxes, a rise in inflation in the U.S., low levels of consumer confidence, cultural and demographic changes, increased stock market volatility, shipping delays and global supply chain issues may negatively impact the Trust's revenues and operating cash flows.
+As the Trust is subject to risks inherent in having substantial real estate concentration in a single industry, a decline in the retail industry would likely have a greater adverse effect on its revenues than if the Trust owned a more diversified real estate portfolio, particularly because the ability of the Tenant and the Lease Guarantors to pay the rent under the Master Leases is based, over time, on the performance of the retail stores operated by New JCP at the Properties and New JCP's other locations.
+The retail industry is characterized by a high degree of competition among a large number of participants, and competition is intense in most of the markets where the Properties are located.
+Additionally, decreases in discretionary consumer spending brought about by weakened general economic conditions such as lackluster recoveries from recessions, high unemployment levels, higher income taxes, a rise in inflation in the U.S., low levels of consumer confidence, cultural and demographic changes, increased stock market volatility, shipping delays and global supply chain issues may negatively impact the Trust's revenues and operating cash flows.
 In particular, the global COVID-19 pandemic has had, and may continue to have an unprecedented impact on both the global and the U.S. economy in general, and the retail industry in particular.